Geography-and-Planning/musa-650-spring-2025/assignments/HW1.md

 Visually compare your landcover data for your ROI with the corresponding [landcover data from the European Space Agency](https://developers.google.com/earth-engine/datasets/catalog/ESA_WorldCover_v200).
 Do your classifications agree?
 If not, do you notice any patterns in the types of landcover where they differ, or any particular features in the imagery that are hard for your model to recognize (e.g., sand, water, or asphalt)?
 Why might this be the case?

+**Required Reflection (3.2):** If you had the opportunity to physically visit your study area, how would you go about checking if your classifications are correct?
+What areas would you prioritize visiting?
+How would you make sure you're getting a good representation of all the different land cover types in your study area?
+What practical challenges might you face in the field?

 Export the classified image as a GeoTIFF and the confusion matrix and accuracy metrics to a CSV file for documentation.

-## 4. Reflection Questions
+## 4. Final Reflection

+### 4.1 Model Performance and Transferability

+**Required Reflection (4.1):** Answer the following questions about your model's performance and potential applications:

+- If you were to apply your model to a different region of the world, how do you think it would perform?
+What factors might affect its performance, and how might you need to modify your approach?
+- How might seasonal changes in vegetation affect your model's performance?
+What additional features or sampling strategies could help account for these temporal variations?

+### 4.2 Overall Assessment

-What limitations did you run into when completing this assignment?
+**Required Reflection (4.2):** What limitations did you run into when completing this assignment?
 What might you do differently if you repeated it, or what might you change if you had more time and/or resources?

-What was the impact of feature engineering?
-Which layers most contributed to the model?
-Did you expect this?
-Why or why not?

-Did you find it difficult to create the training data by hand?
-Did you notice any issues with class imbalance?
-If so, how might you resolve this in the future (hint: consider a different sampling technique).

-Did your model perform better on one class than another?
-Why?
-Can you think of a reason that this might be good or bad depending on the context?

-How did you handle overfitting in the model?
-Where do you think it came from (e.g., too many features, too few samples, a model with too many trees, etc.)?

 ## 5. Rubric (10 points)